Self-discovery exercises: 10 tools to understand yourself

 Matching self-discovery exercises to your processing style

-The grid below shows which modality matches different processing preferences.
-We organize self-discovery exercises into four processing modalities based on how people naturally absorb, organize, and generate insight about themselves.
+The grid below shows which style matches different processing preferences.
+We organize self-discovery exercises into four processing styles based on how people naturally absorb, organize, and generate insight about themselves.
 If you’re unsure where to start, pick the processing style that feels most natural and try the recommended first exercise.

 Ikigai diagram showing four overlapping circles: What you Love, What gives life Meaning, What you're Good at, and What the World Needs, converging on Self-Discovery Clarity.